Overview of Garda Entry Requirements

-Please note: the full list of requirements are published by the Public Appointment Service and are available to download on publicjobs.ie at the beginning of each recruitment campaign.
-The following is a general overview based on the most recent 2017 campaign.
+Please note: the full list of requirements are published by the Public Appointment Service and are available to download on publicjobs.ie and at the bottom of this page.
+The following is a general overview based on the most recent 2018 campaign.

 (1) Be of good character.